-I am a student, and there is no longer a Student Projects category.
-Where should I enter it?
+I am a student, and there is no Student Projects category.
+Where should I enter my work?

-All student work should be submitted under the category that most closely describes it.
-Make sure to select the “Student Project” checkbox during your submission process so that your work may be considered not only for the Best of Show award and Jury’s Choice prize, but also for the Best Student Project prize.
+All student work should be submitted under the category that most closely describes it (i.e., animation or visual effects).
+Make sure to select the “Student Project” checkbox as you fill out the form so that your work may be considered not only for the Best in Show award and Jury’s Choice prizes, but also for the Best Student Project prize.

 What file formats are acceptable for submission?

 See the “How to Submit” guidelines above for other file format details.